NeverMendel/leetcode-export/README.md

 ## Download from pypi.org

-Execute `py install leetcode-export` to download it and install all the needed dependencies.
-You might need to use `py3` depending on how python is configured in your system.
+Execute `pip install leetcode-export` to download it and install all the needed dependencies.
+You might need to use `pip3` depending on the configuration of your system.

 ### Clone the repository